Extend your classroom walls and use tech to get kids excited about science.

 Science Journal is a lab-sensor app that uses your Android or Apple phone or tablet to collect scientific data: light, sound, motion, and more.
 As teachers, we're used to getting creative to give students the best learning opportunities possible, but we are often faced with tough decisions because of budgetary constraints.
 This app allows for more experiments and less constraints, using a tool we already have.

 With the Science Journal app, students can use the data to think more critically to develop the best solar oven design.
 For example, my students can extend their learning while building their solar ovens, determining the best angles for optimal sunlight and how to get the most s’mores baked.
-For more apps and websites that encourage scientific inquiry, visit our Top Picks list.
+For more tools that encourage scientific inquiry, visit our Top Picks list.

 2. Participate in Citizen Science Projects